-2.0 Objectives of the Industrial Training:
+2. Objectives of the Industrial Training:

 - i.
 Exposure to technical students to the industrial culture, which cannot be simulated in the classroom. - ii.
-Exposure to the current technological developments relevant to the subject area provides opportunities to learn, comprehend and improve real-time technical/managerial skills. - iii.
-Acquaintance with various materials, processes, products, and their applications, along with the relevant aspects of quality control. - iv.
+Exposure to the current technological developments relevant to the subject area provides opportunities to learn, comprehend and improve real-time technical/managerial skills.

+Department of Civil Engineering various materials, processes, products, and their applications, along with Model 1

+- the relevant aspects of quality control. - iv.
 Understand the social, economic, and administrative considerations that influence the working environment of industrial organizations.
 In addition, the psychology of the workers and their habits, attitudes, and approach to problem solving. - v.
-Learn to apply the technical knowledge in real industrial situations and use the experience in writing technical reports/projects.
+Learn to apply the technical knowledge in real industrial situations and use the experience in writing technical reports/projects.]

-3.0 Benefit to the Industries:
+3. Objectives of the Industrial Training: